GlassTape/agent-policy-builder-mcp/README.md

 **Cerbos CLI not found**:
 - Ensure Cerbos CLI is installed and in your PATH
-- Run `cerbos version` to verify installation
+- Run `cerbos --version` to verify installation (note: `--version` not `version`)

 **MCP server not connecting**:
 - Check your MCP client configuration
 - Restart your IDE after configuration changes
-- Verify the command path is correct
+- Verify the command path is correct: `which glasstape-policy-builder-mcp`

+**Installation fails with "Unable to determine which files to ship"**:
+- This is a known hatch build issue - ensure you're in the correct directory
+- The pyproject.toml should include `[tool.hatch.build.targets.wheel]` configuration

+**Import errors with MCP**:
+- Ensure you have the correct MCP imports: `from mcp.server import Server`
+- Try reinstalling: `pip install -e . --force-reinstall`

 **Policy validation fails**:
 - Check YAML syntax in generated policy
 - Ensure Cerbos CLI is working: `cerbos compile --help`
 - Review error messages for specific issues

-**Import errors**:
+**Command not found after installation**:
 - Ensure you have Python 3.10 or higher
-- Try reinstalling: `pip uninstall glasstape-policy-builder-mcp && pip install glasstape-policy-builder-mcp`
+- Check that the entry point is correctly configured in pyproject.toml

 ## 🦭 Available Tools